andreasbalevik/hugo-fjordapartments.com/content/_index.en.md

 intro: Looking for a place to stay?
 We have new, high standard apartments in the hearth of Balestrand.
 Balconies with an amazing fjord view.
 Fully furnished, well equipped kitchen and bathroom.
 Perfect for a small family or if you are looking for a flexible stay.

-intro-button: View our apartments
+intro_button: View our apartments

 items:
 - title: Rental
-  image: /images/jetski/IMG_0890.jpg
+  image: /images/IMG_9845-HDR.jpg
-  desc: We rent out jet skis, cars and apartments in the center of Balestrand.
+  desc: We rent out apartments, cars and jet skis in the center of Balestrand.
 Perfect for short day trips in the local area.
   button: More information
-  url : rental
+  url : /en/utleie

 - title: Location
   image: /images/balestrand.jpg